Why Energy Storage Systems are Poised for Growth

 One thing is for sure, there will not be a replacement for lithium-ion batteries in the near future, but there will surely be additional options, especially as other technologies become price competitive with the lithium-ion battery.

 The ESS market is rife with possibility and growth.
-As we look ahead to an all renewable energy future, we will need to move from energy storage systems that store energy for hours to systems that store energy for days or months.
-The issue with today’s lithium-ion systems is finding enough landmass to store that kind of electricity.
+As we look ahead to an all renewable energy source future, we will need to move from energy storage systems that store energy for hours to systems that store energy for days or months.
+The issue with today’s lithium ion battery systems is finding enough landmass for that kind of electricity storage.
 Engineers are constantly working on new energy storage options that are environmentally friendly.
 Some experts will say that hydrogen is the future because it uses renewable energy to break water apart into hydrogen and oxygen, allowing energy to be stored if needed.
 The future of energy storage systems will need to be accessible and affordable.

 Energy-storage-as-a-service is a valuable concept and is something I could see in the future.
 It can curb the barrier of high upfront investment costs, help aggregate multiple storage revenue sources and allow the public to test a solution without committing to long-term investment.

 The future of ESS is gleaming with potential.
-Streets will be flooded with battery-powered vehicles, fuel cells and we very well could experience heating and cooling in our homes, all produced by thermal grids.
+Streets will be flooded with battery-powered electric vehicles, fuel cells and we very well could experience heating and cooling in our homes, all produced by thermal energy storage grids.
 One thing is for sure; there is still plenty of work to be done.

 Jabil's Energy Storage Solutions